 When you think of millennials what normally comes to mind?
 Many unfairly argue that millennials are lazy and entitled.
 This generation has a lot of negative stereotypes going against them as they enter the workplace.
 But the U.S. Bureau of Labor Statistics projected that millennials will make up 75 percent of the workforce by 2030, so it’s important that businesses really understand more about this generation to properly train them to effectively run a business.

-Debunking these myths will help your company get over the negative stereotypes and successfully integrate millennials in you company:
+Debunking these myths will help your company get over the negative stereotypes and successfully integrate millennials in your company:

 1. Millennials seek constant praise